GordonRamsay-689/Multi-Query/README.md

     search "query" -command CLIENT_A -command CLIENT_B ...
 ```

-As you receive responses they will be printed, as soon as one client responds you can read that response while waiting for the other clients to respond.

-Requests will time out after 45 seconds.

 <h3>Commands</h3>

 Commands are optional and are provided as arguments after the query, if provided.
 Commands are signified by a preceding dash.